-This post is a part of a series called “Help Me Understand,” where we practice the art of dialogue amongst diverse opinions.
-The focus is to come around the table and learn to have healthy conversations with people whose views are different from our own.
+This post is a part of a series called “Help Me Understand,” where we practice the art of dialogue about important issues.
+The focus is to come around the table and learn to have healthy conversations with people of diverse backgrounds in order to learn.

 As a black woman, February and March bring me so much pride.
 I get a month dedicated to honoring my culture and ancestry, as well as the accomplishments being made by people who look like me today.
 Then, it rolls into another month-long celebration of all things women.

 Women are being spotlighted on social media campaigns and by celebrities on their personal pages.
 The Google homepage banner has highlighted women in history each day.
 A number of my favorite brands have even shared knowledge about pioneering women, past and present, since the start of this month.
 Perhaps, this is the most wonderful time of the year?
 I could be biased.

 While I assumed the vast majority of people knew Women’s History Month is upon us, I shouldn’t make assumptions.

 I sat across from my colleague at a restaurant searching her eyes for some semblance of facetiousness, but there was none.
 She wasn’t joking.

 I did an informal survey—of friends, family members, anyone who’d listen to me—and found that she wasn’t the only one who didn’t know.
 In fact, I was actually in the minority as far as people in my world who do know about Women’s History Month.